scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 For native contacts two major types of metrics are considered: ones based on differentiable functions :cite:`Best2013` and ones based on hard cut-offs  :cite:`Franklin2007` (which we set as the default implementation).
 We have designed the API to choose between the two metrics and pass user defined functions to develop new metrics or measure other quantities.
 This generic interface allowed us to implement a "q1q2" analysis :cite:`Franklin2007` on top of the ``Contacts`` class.
-Below is incomplete code example that shows how to implement a q1q2 analysis, the default value for the *method* kwarg is overwriten with a user defined method *radius_cut_q*.
+Below is incomplete code example that shows how to implement a q1q2 analysis, the default value for the *method* kwarg is overwritten with a user defined method *radius_cut_q*.
-A more detailed explanatain can be found in the docs.
+A more detailed explantion can be found in the docs.

 .. code-block:: python